LeanneCodes/Home-ish/README.md

 * To include a stock count of each product and every time that product was purchased the stock count would reduce by 1.
 Then when the stock count was 5 or less, a note or tag on the image would say low stock.
 This could help entice users to buy that product as not to risk missing out.

+* Add pagination on the all products page to reduce time spent scrolling through all products.

+* Add a coupon code box that can validate coupons and discount them from the grand total cost.

 ## Testing
 <details>
 <summary>Manual Tests Conducted</summary>